digital-asset/daml/docs/source/getting-started/quickstart.rst

    On the far right, you see the number of *contract instances* that you can see for each template.

 #.
 Try creating a contract from a template.
-Issue an Iou to yourself by clicking on the ``Iou.Iou`` row, filling it out as shown below and clicking **Submit**.
+Issue an Iou to yourself by clicking on the ``Iou:Iou`` row, filling it out as shown below and clicking **Submit**.

    .. figure:: quickstart/images/createIou.png